garris/BackstopJS/README.md

 ### Using Docker for testing across different environments
-We've found that different enviornments can render the same webpage in slightly different ways -- in particular with text.
+We've found that different environments can render the same webpage in slightly different ways -- in particular with text.
 E.G. see the text in this example rendering slightly differently between Linux and Mac...

 ![BakcstopJS OS rendering differences](http://garris.github.io/BackstopJS/assets/osRenderDifference.png)

 You can make this issue go away by rendering in a BackstopJS Docker container.
-Lucky for you we've made it incredbily easy to do.
+Lucky for you we've made it incredibly easy to do.

 First, go ahead and install docker on your machine from the [Docker Downloads Page](https://store.docker.com/search?type=edition&offering=community&architecture=amd64).